ikrishagarwal/technika-server/README.md

 - `GET /events/registered`: Get a list of all the event you initiated a registration for.
 May it be pending or confirmed.
 - `GET /event/qr/:eventId`: Return the TiQR checksum for the user's event booking.

+### Merch

+- `POST /merch/order`: Create a new merch order (a user can create multiple orders).
+- `GET /merch/orders`: Get all merch orders for the user.
+- `GET /merch/status/:id`: Get payment status for a specific merch order.

 ### Webhook

 - `POST /webhook`: Webhook endpoint for our payment provider to notify us about the payment status changes.